pUrGe12/MLBxG-extension/README.md

 - [ ] In the second edition I am planning on annotating the video feed itself and displaying the entire video as an output.
 This will be much easier for the user to comprehend!
 - [ ] Figure out the sending and recieving of the buffer video
 - [ ] The novice users can enter a `mp4` video file that contains them practising their swings or pitches.
+- [ ] See if we can incorporate the curve of the ball during the pitch...

 How do we compare?
 Will have to learn...